The Wild Killer Whale Adoption Program

 Killer whales in British Columbia are listed as either endangered or threatened under Canada’s Species at Risk Act.
-Learning everything we can about killer whales is paramount to ensure the best standards and regulations are set to protect them.
+Learning everything we can about killer whales is paramount to ensuring that the best standards and regulations are put in place to protect them.

-Your adoption of a wild killer whale directly helps to offset these costs and make research possible.
+Your adoption of a wild killer whale makes conservation and research possible.
 Adopt now!

 How will my adoption help wild killer whales?